MikeLockz/budget-flowr/memory-bank/progress.md

 - Project documentation established including application flow, implementation plan, and technology stack.
 - Core project brief, product context, system patterns, and technical context drafted and saved.
 - Clear understanding of project phases and technical architecture.
+- Database schema versioning with migration support implemented.
+- Database utilities for initialization, version detection, and validation created.
+- Application initialization with proper database setup and error handling.
 - Comprehensive test coverage for all existing application code.

 ## What's Left to Build
+- Implementation of transaction import and categorization features.
-- Implementation of core features including transaction management, capital asset tracking, and sinking funds.
+- Development of capital asset tracking and depreciation functionality.
+- Creation of virtual sinking funds management.
-- Development of dual-view accounting engine and reporting tools.
+- Building of dual-view accounting engine and reporting tools.
 - UI/UX design and refinement for responsive and accessible interfaces.
-- Local-first data persistence and synchronization mechanisms.
 - Testing, optimization, and launch preparations.

 ## Current Status
 - Project planning and documentation phase completed.
+- Database infrastructure with versioning support implemented.
 - Test infrastructure established with comprehensive coverage of existing code.
 - Testing strategy implemented to ensure all future features include test coverage.
-- Ready to proceed with development phases as outlined in the implementation plan.
+- Ready to proceed with core feature development as outlined in the implementation plan.

 ## Known Issues
-- None identified at this planning stage.
+- None identified at this stage.

 ## Evolution of Project Decisions
 - Adopted offline-first architecture with IndexedDB for local data storage.